 Do you receive daily offers of gum and mints?
 Does your dog run away when you bend down and say hello?
 Do you find yourself having an odd smell from time to time when you open your mouth?
 If the answer is yes to any of these questions … you probably have bad breath, also called halitosis.
 These days having a nice healthy smile is more than just having pearly white teeth.
 Having bad breath can be an indication that there might be something going on within your mouth.

 Bad breath is a very common problem and there are many different causes.
 Persistent bad breath is usually caused by the smelly gases released by the bacteria that coat your teeth, gums, and tongue.
 If you don’t have a daily oral care routine, the accumulation of food and bacteria will make your breath smell like you ate gym socks for lunch.
-There are other reasons for bad breath.
+There are other reasons for this problem.
 One of the reasons why your breath is stinkier than usual can be due to gum related issues.
 Gum disease and cavities can produce halitosis, and so can systemic illnesses such as diabetes, acid reflux, and sinus infections.
 If you have attempted to cure your bad breath with all the over the counter tools and it still persists, you may have a larger health concern and should make an appointment with your dentist.
 The bacteria on our teeth and gums are also known as plaque can cause gum disease and tooth decay.
 One of the warning signs of gum disease is that you always have bad breath or a bad taste in your mouth.
 Again, your dental team will be able to see and treat the problem during your regular check-ups.
 The earlier the problems are found, the more effective the treatment will be.

 Another cause for bad breath can be due to a medical condition known as dry mouth.
 Dry mouth or xerostomia is a condition that means your mouth produces less saliva.
 This causes bacteria to build up in your mouth and this leads to bad breath.
 Dry mouth may be caused by some medicines, salivary gland problems or by continually breathing through your mouth instead of your nose.
 Older people may produce less saliva, causing further problems.
 If you suffer from dry mouth, console your dentist since they may be able to recommend or prescribe an artificial saliva product.